 NGINX support for QUIC and HTTP/3 is under development and a preview version has been announced.

 There have been no public statement in terms of support for QUIC from Apache.

 None of the larger browser vendors have yet shipped any version, at any state, that can run the IETF version of QUIC or HTTP/3.

-Google Chrome has shipped with a working implementation of Google's own QUIC version since many years, but that does not interoperate with the IETF QUIC protocol and its HTTP implementation is different than HTTP/3.
+Google Chrome has shipped with a working implementation of Google's own QUIC version since many years and has recently started supporting the IETF version behind a flag.
+Firefox similarly supports this behind a flag.

 curl shipped the first experimental HTTP/3 support (draft-22) in the 7.66.0 release on September 11, 2019. curl uses either the Quiche library from Cloudflare or the ngtcp2 family of libraries to get the work done.

 QUIC decided to use TLS 1.3 as the foundation for the crypto and security layer to avoid inventing something new and instead lean on a trustworthy and existing protocol.
 However, while doing this, the working group also decided that to really streamline the use of TLS in QUIC, it should only use "TLS messages" and not "TLS records" for the protocol.